reesegrayallen/Intro-Data-Science/README.md

 # Intro-Data-Science
-Collection of assignments and labs from UVA's Intro to Data Science with Python
+Collection of assignments and labs from UVA's Intro to Data Science with Python.
+The course focuses on data cleaning, merging, transformation, and analytic methods drawn from data science analysis and statistics, with an emphasis on applications.

 <br />